List of Subjects

 Special Considerations

-If students have sufficient proficiency in the language, they may choose to study Arabic at Advanced or Intermediate Level.
-Having obtained a pass at MQF Level 3 (or equivalent) is an asset.
+If students have sufficient proficiency in Arabic, they may choose to study Arabic at Advanced or Intermediate Level.
+A pass at MQF Level 3 (or equivalent) is an asset.

-Advanced and Intermediate Level English are broad and relevant to modern education and society.
+The English language is broad and relevant to modern education and society.
 The course aims to develop confident communicators by enhancing reading, writing, speaking, and listening skills through diverse methods.
 Students explore language in depth, combining practical tasks such as essay writing with a systematic study of linguistics and literary discussion.
 Beyond the classroom, English is vital globally for business, politics, media, and digital communication.
 It is essential for higher education, and a qualification in the subject is valuable for most career paths.
 Through literature, students engage with ideas and emotions, fostering critical thinking, creativity, and understanding of human experience.

 Advanced Level